 That’s a bit high for a ‘park’ entrance especially when you have no idea of the activities inside.
 Talk of overpriced.
 Anyway they had an MPESA till number and we paid, received our tickets and got in.
 (It’s good to note that kids pay half price and non-Kenyans pay $10.
 Vehicles getting in incur a Kes.
 200 charge per vehicle🙄)

-As we walked on, we saw a huge lake; next to a small bar that was playing music and serving drinks to some revellers.
+We walked on and saw the huge lake; next to a small bar that was playing music and serving drinks to some revellers.
 There were people already in the lake, small dots of orange, rowing away happily.
 We honestly couldn’t wait to get on one.
 An attendant quickly came to us and gave us the small brief.
 We paid Kes.
 200 per person (No MPESA Till here, cash only) and we were handed us two life jackets.
 The rules are to keep them on at all times.
 We had to wait our turn for around 10 minutes for our small boat to come round.

 The ride was quite a thrill.
 More so since you take control of the entire boat and choose your own navigation, watching the sunset as it reflects its hue on the calm waters.
 This was awesome.
 We were taking in the evening fresh air as we rowed, rowed, rowed our boat.